 North Carolina’s managed care organizations are charged with managing care for targeted individuals who have behavioral health diagnoses or intellectual/ developmental disabilities.
 Many times these individuals have above-average rates of chronic physical health issues and lower rates of access to routine and preventative physical health services.
-These people generally experience poor coordination of care between their physical and behavioral healthcare providers.
+They generally experience poor coordination of care between their physical and behavioral healthcare providers.
 This results in high social and financial costs to individuals, their families and the healthcare system, as well as lowering quality of life.

 Studies show that integration of physical and behavioral care and collaboration between these healthcare providers leads to improved access to needed care, reduced cost with earlier intervention and coordination of treatment, improved consumer and provider satisfaction and better health outcomes.